dramthen/loowiki/content/Legends of Old Wiki/Classes/Paladin.md

 	- Holy Blinding
 		- Mana: 25~
 		- Cooldown: 15~ seconds
-		- Effect: Deals instant pure damage to the target
+		- Effect: Deals instant Pure damage to the target
 		- Active Sigil determines additional effects:
 			- Atonement: Additional Lightning Damage
 			- Redemption: Additional Group Heal
 			- Rebuke: AE Fire Damage
 			- Bulwarking: Full Endurance Restoration for Party
+				- **BUG:** The sigil buff icon sometimes won't clear itself properly - usually when playing online as a non-host.
+The buff *is* consumed however, and this is not exploitable.
+				- **BUG**: When detonating Bulwarking, it can cause lag for the casting player.
+This is more noticeable online with more players.
+This lag does allow the player to spam Holy Blinding - it will still consume mana appropriately but allow multiple instances of Pure damage to be thrown.